Chia-Network/chia-dev-guides/guides/tutorials/coin-spend-rpc.md

 ---

-If you have further questions, join [Chia Network's public Keybase team](https://keybase.io/team/chia_network.public) and ask in the _#chialisp_ channel.
+If you have further questions, join our [Keybase team](https://keybase.io/team/chia_network.public) and ask in the _#chialisp_ channel.